Myrlin Hepworth: El Coyotito Of La Phoenikera

 At the same time, his mom played tons of other music in their home.
 “She played Stevie Wonder, Linda Ronstadt, Paul Simon; some Mariachi music, José Alfredo Jiménez, Chente, Pedro Infante, and Lola Beltrán.
 Then there was also Sly and The Family Stone, The Temptations, Etta James, Nina Simone, Hector Lavoe,” he recounts.

-As a result, Myrlin developed a sense of pride in who he is, which helped him face constant targeting because of the pigment of his skin; brown was scarce at his Lewiston High School.
+As a result, Myrlin developed a sense of pride in who he is, which helped him face constant targeting because of the pigment of his skin; brown was scarce at Lewiston High School.

 A Coyotito is born

-When Myrlin reached High School, he discovered he had a knack for storytelling and his teacher “Miss Mac” encouraged his talents.
+When Myrlin reached High School, he discovered he had a knack for storytelling, and his teacher, “Miss Mac,” encouraged his talents.
 He thinks it has a lot to do with his family being incredible storytellers, which was something he could absorb.

-Fresh out of high school, Myrlin decided to come to Arizona after he didn’t take the SAT’s.
-He came here because a friend’s sister was here and he planned to go to a community college.
+Fresh out of high school, Myrlin decided to come to Arizona after he didn’t take the SATs.
+He came here because a friend’s sister was here, and he planned to go to a community college.
 That was around 2005.

-At the time, he was on his own going to school and working as a teacher’s assistant.
-He learned to work with kids by participating in the AmeriCorps Learn and Serve America program which provided opportunities for students nationwide to participate in service-learning projects and gain valuable experience while helping communities.
+At the time, he was on his own, going to school and working as a teacher’s assistant.
+He learned to work with kids by participating in the AmeriCorps Learn and Serve America program, which provided opportunities for students nationwide to participate in service-learning projects and gain valuable experience while helping communities.

-“I must say it gave me an advantage with my peers because I was learning all these things.
+“It gave me an advantage over my peers because I was learning all these things.
 I also became aware of how professors would say which poetry should be studied or which writers should be revered.
 So I was receiving training in technical writing, but I was also learning about the shit that comes from the block, not just the ivory tower,” he says.
-“That made it easier for me to be mobile in a lot of different spaces, because at that time, the perception of slam poetry or poets who perform was pretty negative, one because poets that didn’t come from academia were deemed as trash, and two, because academic poets were inaccessible.”
+“That made it easier for me to be mobile in a lot of different spaces because, at that time, the perception of slam poetry or poets who perform was pretty negative, one because poets that didn’t come from academia were deemed as trash, and two because academic poets were inaccessible.”

 He gives talks where there’s a dialog about race, politics, art, and hip-hop; he talks about his own story; he goes into English or writing classes and creates a safe space where students can speak freely about any topic or about who they are, instead of adhering to standards.